vettom/vettom.github.io/docs/blog/posts/EKS/esk-secret-csi-driver.md

 ## Scenario
 - You have configured Secret called MySecret with data username and password
 - Necessary policy created in AWS to allow access to Secret
-- Iamservice account called 'nginx-deployment-sa' created and policy attached
+- Iam serviceAccount called 'nginx-deployment-sa' created and policy attached

 ## Creating K8s Secrets from AWS Secrets